House GOP's 10 Trump critics raise piles of cash in battle to hang on to their seats - KESQ

 Some Republicans facing the Trump onslaught say they’re perfectly fine with that.

-“I don’t want any help,” said Wyoming Rep. Liz Cheney, a vocal Trump critic who raised nearly $1.9 million in the second quarter, beating her closest challenger by more than $1.6 million.
+“I don’t want any help [from the NRCC],” said Wyoming Rep. Liz Cheney, a vocal Trump critic who raised nearly $1.9 million in the second quarter, beating her closest challenger by more than $1.6 million.

 The GOP lawmakers are facing off largely against primary opponents who are perpetuating Trump’s lie that the election was stolen from him, a litmus test of sorts for candidates eager to win the former President’s endorsement.

-Note: CORRECTION: An earlier version of this story misstated the number of impeachment-supporting House Republicans who had outraised their GOP primary opponents in the second quarter.
-It was nine out of 10.